artmg/lubuild/help/manipulate/PDF-files.md

 ## core applications

-The default PDF veiwer in Lubuntu is called "Document Viewer" also known as GNOME Evince, which handles other common book, scan and fax formats.
+The default PDF veiwer in Lubuntu is called "Document Viewer" also known as GNOME Evince, has capabilities including:

+* Fill in a Form (if Allowed by file)
+* handles other common book, scan and fax formats

 The following are on the default list of Lubuild apps